-The outline concept of the biology competence test originally developed within the framework of the Swiss EVAMAR (Evaluation der Maturitätsreform) project is based on a two-dimensional raster where one content-related and one cognitive dimension is crossed.
-As a further basis for constructing the tasks, the biological knowledge and skill elements determined by way of a content analysis were used which are a precondition to understand teaching material of the first semester of sixteen academic subjects surveyed at Swiss universities (see Eberle et al., 2008).
+The outline concept of the biology competence test, originally developed within the framework of the Swiss EVAMAR (Evaluation der Maturitätsreform) project, is based on a two-dimensional raster crossing one content-related with one cognitive dimension.
+As a further basis for task construction, the biological knowledge and skill elements determined by way of a content analysis were used which form a precondition to understand teaching material of the first semester of 16 academic subjects surveyed at Swiss universities (see Eberle et al., 2008).

-Content Areas
+Content areas

-In formulating the content-related dimension, the outline concept of biologocal competence falls back on the analysis of four German-language standard biology textbooks at the secondary-school level (Secondary Level II) (Biologie Oberstufe, 2001; Biologie heute entdecken, 2004; Linder Biologie, 2005; Natura, 2006).
+In formulating the content-related dimension, the outline concept of biological competence falls back on the analysis of four German-language standard biology textbooks at the secondary-school level (Secondary Level II) (Biologie Oberstufe, 2001; Biologie heute entdecken, 2004; Linder Biologie, 2005; Natura, 2006).
 First of all, 10 content areas can be distinguished which, following the textbook "Biologie Oberstufe", were combined in six large content areas (see Table):